Economy of Saint Martin (island): Cruise tourism & Yachting

+Yachting is an important third economic pillar.
+A 2024 study showed yachting, marinas, provisioning, chandlery, repairs and all related activities make up 16.3% of the Dutch side GDP.

 Airport

 The Princess Juliana International Airport, which is located on the Dutch/South side of the island, is the main gateway by air to St. Maarten and other Leeward Islands.
 The airport is called 'SXM Airport' for short, handled 1,795,117 passengers in 2014.

 In 2014, SXM Airport and its users account for a total impact of 60% of St. Maarten’s GDP, 32.8% of GDP of the balance of payments/net, 7.5% of GDP of government revenues, 52.0% of total employment.

 In 2014, the airport itself has Revenues of 106,954,353 ANG (USD 59,751,353) and Net Income 8,737,639 ANG (USD 4,881,362).
 It employed 268 people.

 Imports

 Saint Martin is dependent on imports, and is especially vulnerable to price fluctuations of both oil and foodstuffs.

 Companies

 Winair (Windward Island Airways), a major regional airline in the Caribbean, is headquartered in Sint Maarten.

 The entire island has over 300 restaurants and is considered an economic center for the NE Caribbean.

 Because of the Concordia Agreement (1648) and policies implemented by the Dutch in the 1980s, there is very little in the way of business restrictions.